Short of curriculum time for Art and design?

 Kapow Primary’s lessons provide an excellent range of art activities from which to select.
 They are properly sequenced and expertly designed to give your pupils a broad range of activities, incorporate imagination and inquiry and are linked to high quality artist links and resources.
 Expert, robust guidance in progression, assessment and knowledge are provided and you are free to select from these in confidence.

-Using Kapow Primary to teach Art & design across three half-terms
+Using Kapow Primary to teach Art and design across three half-terms